 Let me just dig it out for you...

-An offline repository is a tell-tale sign that contract management hasn’t been high on the agenda.
+A lack of contract repository software is a tell-tale sign that contract management hasn’t been high on the agenda.
 Not only is it time-consuming to look through, but by keeping all documents in one geographical location, you make it impossible for anyone to review the contracts remotely.

 More often that not, the manual work of looking through contracts will fall to a small number of people who “know their way around the filing system”.